Registration for 2022 LGLA is Here (12/31/21 deadline)

 Your academy experience is shaped around three specific goals

-Is it hard to find time to be intentional about what you want to accomplish as a leader?
+Is it hard to find time to be intentional about the challenges you face as a leader?

-During the academy you will take the time to set, work on and track your leadership goals.
+During the academy you will take the time to identify and address a leadership challenge using the skills and resources you gain.

 Apply your learning in real-time